CYP0630/CYP0630.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Master of Science student in Applied Artificial Intelligence Program at Stevens Institute of Technology.
+I am a Master of Science student in Applied Artificial Intelligence Program at Stevens Institute of Technology under the supervison of Prof.K.P.(Suba)Subbalakshmi.
 Before that I obtained a M.S degree in Multimedia Telecommunication at University of Liverpool under the supervision of Prof.Kaizhu Huang and Prof.Qiufeng Wang.
 I received my BEng degree in Department of Electrical Engineering & Electronics at Xi'an Jiaotong-Liverpool University.

 I'm interested in computer vision, natural language processing and machine learning.
-I have the research/project experience about **MultiModal Machine Learning, Visual Understanding, Scene text classification and recognition.**
+I have the research/project experience about **Keyphrase Extraction, MultiModal Machine Learning, Image Caption, Scene text classification and recognition.**

 Major Experience
 ======
 * <i>Stevens Institute of Technology</i>, 2019.08-
   * <b>M.S. in Applied Artifical Intelligence (expected)</b>
+  * <b>Infinity Lab @ Stevens</b>
 * <i>Research Assisstant</i>, 2019.01 - 2019.08
   * <b>[Pattern Recognition & Machine Intelligence Laboratory](http://www.premilab.com/)</b>
 * <i>University of Liverpool</i>, 2017.09-2019.01